THE ASK:

 Character Design

-I collaborated with my friend Erin James (a very talented illustrator and designer) to bring the characters to life.
-She provided character concepting based on my descriptions and research, costume designs, turnarounds, and assembly sheets for each shot for when I would get the characters laser cut.
+I collaborated with my friend Erin James to bring the characters to life.
+They provided character concepting based on my descriptions and research, and created costume designs, turnarounds, and assembly sheets for each shot for when I prepared the laser cut sheets in Adobe Illustrator and rifled through the cuttings after the fact.

 assembling the puppets

-Erin was very thoughtful about how she broke up the characters so they could be easy to rig and assemble.
-I prepared her assembly sheets in Adobe Illustrator by vectorizing and adding holes to the appropriate limbs so I could rig them with wire later.
+Erin was very thoughtful about how they broke up the characters so the puppets could be easy to rig and assemble.
+I prepared their assembly sheets in Adobe Illustrator by vectorizing and adding holes to the appropriate limbs so I could rig them with wire later.
 I rigged the puppets by threading them through the holes so that the wire wouldn't show when animating the puppet.

 STOP MOTION ANIMATION